-1) As an author, you will be assigned two classes for the presentation of your work.
+1) As an author, you will be assigned at least two (possibly three) classes for the presentation of your work.
+(Enrollment numbers will determine the final number.)
 For each of these meetings, you must send me you completed paper via email and I will post the paper on our Sakai site.
 Your paper must be available for review one week prior to our class meeting so that everyone has time to read and comment on the work.
 I am a stickler about deadlines in this context, so, out of respect to those commenting on your work, please make sure to meet these deadlines.

-Presumably, your first posting is ready to go as you came into the class with a completed paper.
-Your second posting should reflect a "new and improved draft" of your work-one that takes into account the suggestions of your "reviewers".
+Presumably, your first posting is ready to go as you came into the class with a completed piece of work.
+Your second posting should reflect a "new and improved draft" of your work-one that takes into account the suggestions of your "reviewers."
+The same is true for the third presentation if enrollment numbers allows a third round of review.

-As would be true for any journal submission, your second draft should be accompanied by a "cover letter" itemizing the reviewer suggestions you chose to incorporate into your paper as well as your reasons for rejecting any reviewer suggestions.
-This portion of the course will account for 55% of your grade.
+As would be true for any journal submission, your second (and possibly third) draft should be accompanied by a "cover letter" itemizing the reviewer suggestions you chose to incorporate into your paper as well as your reasons for rejecting any reviewer suggestions.
+If you are taking the course for credit, this portion of the course will account for 55% of your grade.